-Americans working in foreign countries are often able to set money aside in an IRA, but some technical rules call for close scrutiny to make sure that their savings achieve the maximum tax savings.
-In particular, the foreign earned income exclusion coordinates with the rules for IRA eligibility, and this creates a very narrow range of options for Americans who are living and working abroad.
+Some Americans working in foreign countries are able to set money aside in individual retirement accounts or IRAs, but technical rules call for close scrutiny to make sure their savings achieve the best tax result.
+The foreign earned income exclusion coordinates with the rules for IRA eligibility, and this creates a very narrow range of options for Americans who are living and working abroad.

-Many Americans who live and work abroad qualify for the foreign earned income exclusion, which provides that the first $105,900 of foreign wages or self-employed income is excluded from U.S. federal income taxes as of the 2019 tax year.
-The amount of the exclusion is indexed for inflation so it may increase periodically to keep pace with the economic climate.
+Many Americans who live and work abroad qualify for the foreign earned income exclusion, which provides that the first $108,700 of foreign wages or self-employed income is excluded from U.S. federal income taxes as of the 2021 tax year.
+This threshold is indexed for inflation, so it's up from $107,600 in 2020.
+It can increase periodically to keep pace with the economic climate.

-Any income that is excluded from income taxes as a result of either of these two tax breaks is considered the income that cannot be contributed to an individual retirement account.
-Any income that is not excluded from the tax, however, can potentially be contributed to an IRA.
+Any income that's excluded from taxation as a result of either of these two tax breaks can't be contributed to an individual retirement account.
+Income that's not excluded from income tax can potentially be contributed to an IRA, however.

 Roth IRAs have income limitations.
-A single taxpayer is eligible to fund a Roth IRA up to the full contribution limit if his modified adjusted gross income (AGI) is under $122,000 as of 2019.
-The amount that can be contributed to a Roth is gradually reduced for a single filer whose income falls between $122,000 and $137,000.
-No Roth IRA contribution is allowed if your MAGI is more than $137,000.
+A single taxpayer is eligible to fund a Roth IRA up to the full contribution limit if their modified adjusted gross income (MAGI) is under $125,000 as of 2021.
+The amount that can be contributed to a Roth is gradually reduced for a single filer whose income falls between $125,000 and $140,000.
+No Roth IRA contribution is allowed if your MAGI is more than $140,000.

 Consider Using the Foreign Tax Credit Instead